harkash/harkash_old2.github.io/_pages/interests.md

     - Chains of the Heretic by Jeff Salyards
     - The Spy who came in from the Cold by John Le Carre
     - The Fifth Season by NK Jemisin
-    - Man's Search for Meaning by Victor Frankl
+    - Man's Search for Meaning by Victor Frankl (unfinished)

   Some of the books I read in 2018 include:
     - Deep Work by Cal Newport